garcia/simfile/docs/source/about-simfiles.rst

 Why do I need a library for this?
 ---------------------------------

-While the file format shown above seems simple (and indeed is), simfiles on the Internet vary greatly in formatting and data quality.
-For example:
+While the file format shown above seems simple, simfiles on the Internet vary greatly in formatting and data quality, and StepMania tries its hardest to support all of these files.
+As a result, there are numerous edge cases and undocumented features that complicate parsing of arbitrary simfiles.
+Here are some examples:

-* Not all simfiles are encoded in UTF-8.
+* Not all simfiles are encoded in UTF-8;
-* Not all simfiles contain an `OFFSET` property.
-* Not all simfiles are valid MSD documents.
-* Not all simfiles containing holds have a 1:1 correspondence between head notes to tail notes.
-* Not all SSC simfiles use the `NOTES` property (those with keysounds use a separate `NOTES2` property).
-* Not all SSC simfiles that appear to contain split timing will have it be used by StepMania.

-This library offers ways to handle all of these caveats and edge cases, either as an option or by default, depending on the context.
-Regarding the above
-examples:
+  many older files from around the world use Windows code pages instead.
+  StepMania tries four encodings (UTF-8 followed by three code pages) in order until one succeeds.

-* :func:`simfile.open` and related functions try each of the four encodings supported by StepMania before throwing a :code:`UnicodeDecodeError`.
+  - :func:`simfile.open` and related functions do the same.

-  :func:`simfile.mutate` additionally preserves the encoding when writing the simfile back to the disk.
-* :class:`.TimingData` defaults the offset to zero when it's missing from the simfile.
+* Many simfiles, even modern ones, contain formatting errors such as malformed comments and missing semicolons.
+  StepMania handles missing semicolons at the protocol level and emits a warning for other formatting errors.

-* :func:`simfile.open` and related functions accept a `strict` parameter that can be set to False to ignore stray text during parsing.
+  - :func:`simfile.open` and related functions offer a `strict` parameter that can be set to ``False`` to ignore formatting errors.

-* :func:`.group_notes` accepts parameters that determine how to handle orphaned head or tail notes.
-* :class:`.NoteData` will automatically read from and write to the correct SSC field, whether `NOTES` or `NOTES2`.
-* :class:`.TimingData` will ignore split timing from SSC files with a version lower than 0.70, the version at which StepMania considers timing data to have been truly implemented.
-(Some older SSC files contain malformed split timing data from when the format was in development; StepMania ignores it, so this library does too.)
+* Holds and rolls are expected to have corresponding tail notes;
+  a head note without a tail note (or vice-versa) is an error.
+  StepMania emits a warning and treats disconnected head notes as tap notes (and discards orphaned tail notes).

+  - :func:`.group_notes` can do the same on an opt-in basis.

+* Some properties have legacy aliases, like `FREEZES` in place of `STOPS`.
+  Additionally, keysounded SSC charts use a `NOTES2` property for note data instead of the usual `NOTES`.
+  StepMania looks for these aliases in the absence of the regular property name.

+  - Known properties on the :data:`.Simfile` and :data:`.Chart` classes do the same.

+* During development of the SSC format, timing data on charts ("split timing") was an unstable experimental feature.
+  Modern versions of StepMania ignore timing data from these unstable versions (prior to version 0.70).

+  - :class:`.TimingData` ignores SSC chart timing data from these older versions too.

 Even if you don't need the rich functionality of the supplementary modules and packages, the top-level :mod:`simfile` module and the :class:`.SMSimfile` and